zackeryeberle/CRHC.github.io/README.md

 # Welcome
-A website about what if scenarios
+to a website about what if scenarios